piyushlasane/GeekyLeet-ProblemS-Java/RelativeSortArray.md

+## 1122.
+Relative Sort Array
 ## Question
-The problem can be found at the following link: [Question Link](PasteLink)
+The problem can be found at the following link: [Question Link](https://leetcode.com/problems/relative-sort-array/)

 ### Code